Amy Jackson: Modelling

-After winning the Miss Teen Liverpool and Miss Teen Great Britain pageants, Jackson won the title of Miss Teen World in 2009, which resulted in a modelling contract in the US.
+After winning the Miss Teen Liverpool and Miss Teen Great Britain pageants, Jackson won the title of Miss Teen World in 2009.
 In 2009, Jackson started her modelling career with the Northern-based modelling agency, Boss Model Management, and then went on to sign with her London agency, Models 1.
 She won Miss Liverpool in 2010.
 She competed for the Miss England title in 2010 and was crowned the runner-up to Jessica Linley.